Ja98/digicities/README.md

 # digicities ontology
-Tools developed during the Digicities project
+Ontology for the Digicities project